Once you sign a real estate contract, your price is set in stone. Right?

 Based on my conversations with builders, the lumber industry had a similar outlook.
 Many decided to cut their supply and workforce in the anticipation of possible recession.

-The government and federal reserve stepped in and stimulated the economy with direct payments, forgivable loans to businesses, cut the interest rate near zero and more quick and drastic measures.
+The government and federal reserve stepped in and stimulated the economy with direct payments, forgivable loans to businesses, cut the interest rate near zero and took more quick and drastic financial measures to boost the economy.

 The increase was driven by more demand from easier access to cash and a desire to do home projects (because owners were home all the time).